kahnwong/docs.karnwong.me/docs/knowledge-base/resources/misc.md

 - [wger](https://github.com/wger-project/docker) - Self hosted FLOSS fitness/workout, nutrition and weight tracker.
 - [WireHole](https://github.com/IAmStoxe/wirehole) - WireGuard, Pi-hole, and Unbound combo.

+## Typing
+- [Monkeytype](https://monkeytype.com) - Monkeytype is a minimalistic typing test, featuring many test modes, an account system to save your typing speed history and user configurable features like themes, a smooth caret and more.

 ## Userscript
 - [ClearURL](https://github.com/ClearURLs/Addon/) - ClearURLs is an add-on based on the new WebExtensions technology and will automatically remove tracking elements from URLs to help protect your privacy.
 - [HTML5 Audio/Video Keyboard Shortcuts With OSD](https://greasyfork.org/en/scripts/390508-html5-audio-video-keyboard-shortcuts-with-osd)

 ## Utilities
 - [alive-progress](https://github.com/rsalmei/alive-progress) - A new kind of Progress Bar, with real time throughput, eta and very cool animations!
+- [browsh](https://github.com/browsh-org/browsh) - A fully-modern text-based browser, rendering to TTY and browsers.
 - [carbon-now-cli](https://github.com/mixn/carbon-now-cli) - Beautiful images of your code — from right inside your terminal.
 - [cbonsai](https://gitlab.com/jallbrit/cbonsai) - grow bonsai trees in your terminal.
 - [Crontab.guru](https://crontab.guru/) - An easy to use editor for crontab schedules.